Novartis/torchsurv/docs/notebooks/time_varying_covariates.md

 #### What type of neural networks (NNs) can be used with the Cox model for time-varying covariates?

 In the extended Cox model implemented in `TorchSurv`, only neural networks that produce a fixed mapping from covariates to relative hazard can be used.
-This means that the network function $f_\theta$ must be independent of time; recurrent or other time-dependent architectures (e.g., RNNs, LSTMs, or temporal convolutional networks) violate this assumption.
+This means that the network function $f_\theta$ must be independent of time.
 Essentially, each time-varying covariate vector $\mathbf{x}_i(t)$ is treated independently at its observed time points, and the same network parameters are applied across all times.

 #### What is the difference between the Cox model and the flexible survival model?